xh/hoist-dev-utils/README.md

-# Hoist Dev Utils
+# 🛠️ Hoist Dev Utils

 Tooling for building and deploying web applications built on the Hoist React platform.
-This repository is made available as the `@xh/hoist-dev-utils` package on npm for import and use by applications.
+This repository is made available as the `@xh/hoist-dev-utils` [package on npm](https://www.npmjs.com/package/@xh/hoist-dev-utils) for import and use by applications.

 ### Shared development dependencies